farzahn/farzahn.github.io/_posts/2024-04-07-how-to-mount-smb.md

 This command will mount all entries in `/etc/fstab` that have the `auto` option set.
 It's particularly useful for testing if your newly added SMB share entry is correctly configured in `/etc/fstab`.

+## Adding SMB Share in Proxmox

+If you're using Proxmox, you can add an SMB share as a storage option.
+Here's how:

+1. Log in to the Proxmox web interface.

+2. Navigate to "Datacenter" in the left sidebar.

+3. Click on "Storage" in the top menu.

+4. Click the "Add" button.

+5. Choose "CIFS" from the dropdown menu.

+6. Fill in the required information:
+   - ID: A unique identifier for the storage (e.g., `smb_storage`).
+   - Server: The IP address or hostname of the SMB server.
+   - Share: The name of the shared folder.
+   - Username: Your username for accessing the SMB share.
+   - Password: Your password for accessing the SMB share.

+7. Click "Add" to save the configuration.

+8. Once added, you can use this SMB share as storage for your Proxmox virtual machines or containers.

 That's it!
-You have successfully mounted an SMB share to your Ubuntu Server.
-You can now access the files and directories as needed.
+You have successfully mounted an SMB share to your Ubuntu Server and added an SMB share as storage in Proxmox.
+You can now access and use the shared files and directories as needed.